We asked, Who is doing the logging? Why was there no notice given? Who owns this land?

 Now that the public is learning that the forests are community-owned,

-WhereDoWeStand is a group of concerned citizens, a film, a facebook page and a website.
-Our one shared message is stated by the petition and signed by over 1400 citizens.
+WhereDoWeStand is a platform for citizens concerned about the forest.
+It began with a few concerned citizens and quickly evolved into a grass roots movement.
+It is a film, a community event, a facebook page and a website.
+Our one shared message is stated by the petition and signed by over 1500 citizens.

 What is the greatest value of our municipal forest, not just now, but for generations to come?
 Where do we stand?